Instant noodles: Health and nutrition

 Instant noodles are often criticized as unhealthy or junk food.

 A single serving of instant noodles is high in carbohydrates, salt, and fat, but low in protein, fiber, vitamins, and essential minerals.

 Increased consumption of instant noodles has been associated with obesity and cardiometabolic syndrome in South Korea, which has the highest per capita instant noodle consumption (74.1 servings of instant noodles per person in 2014) worldwide.
 The study consisted of 3,397 college students (1,782 male; 1,615 female) aged 18–29 years who participated in a health checkup.
 Statistical analysis using a general linear model that adjusted for age, body mass index, gender, family income, health-related behaviors, and other dietary factors important for cardiometabolic risk, showed a positive association between the frequency of instant noodle consumption and plasma triglyceride levels, diastolic blood pressure, and fasting blood glucose levels in all subjects.
 Compared to the group with the lowest frequency of instant noodle intake (≤ 1/month), the odds ratio for hypertriglyceridemia in the group with an intake of ≥ 3/week was 2.639 [95% confidence interval (CI), 1.393–5.000] for all subjects, while it was 2.149 (95% CI, 1.045–4.419) and 5.992 (95% CI, 1.859–21.824) for male and female students, respectively.
 Additionally, a study by researchers at Harvard University of 10,711 adults (54.5% women) 19–64 years of age reported a 68% higher risk of metabolic syndrome among women who consume instant noodles more often than twice a week, but not in men.

 Lead contamination in Nestlé's Maggi brand instant noodles made headlines in India, with some seven times the allowed limit; several Indian states banned the product, as did Nepal.
 On 5 June 2015, the Food Safety and Standards Authority of India banned all nine approved variants of Maggi instant noodles from India, terming them "unsafe and hazardous" for human consumption.
+On 13 August 2015, the nationwide ban was struck down by the Bombay High Court.
+The court stated that proper procedure was not followed in issuing the ban and called into question the test results, as the samples were not tested at authorized laboratories approved by the National Accreditation Board for Testing and Calibration Laboratories.

 Consumption

 Instant noodles are a popular food in many parts of the world, undergoing changes in flavor to fit local tastes.
-In 2018, the World Instant Noodles Association reported that 103,620 million servings were consumed worldwide.
-China (and Hong Kong) consumed 40,250 million servings and Indonesia consumed 12,540 million, the three areas dominating world instant noodle consumption.
-South Korea tops the world in per capita consumption at 75 servings per year.
-It is followed by Vietnam at 54 servings, and Nepal at 53.
+In 2018, the World Instant Noodles Association reported that 103.620 billion servings were consumed worldwide.
+China (and Hong Kong) consumed 40.250 billion servings, while Indonesia consumed 12.540 billion.
+South Korea tops the world in per capita consumption, at 75 servings.
+This is followed by Vietnam at 54 servings, and Nepal at 53.